ramirez7/configurator-applicative/README.md

 combinedParser = (,) <$> personParser <*> databaseConfigParser
 ```

-Asking for the flat list of keys gives you this:
+Asking `combinedParser` for the flat list of keys gives you this:
 ```
 person.first :: Text -- their first name
 person.last :: Text -- their last name